 - Topical antibiotics for chronic suppurative otitis media

-- Systemic antibiotics for chronic suppurative otitis media
+- Systemic antibiotics for chronic suppurative otitis media (in progress)

-- Topical versus systemic antibiotics for chronic suppurative otitis media
+- Topical versus systemic antibiotics for chronic suppurative otitis media (in progress)

-- Topical antibiotics with steroids for chronic suppurative otitis media
+- Topical antibiotics with steroids for chronic suppurative otitis media (in progress)

 - Topical antiseptics for chronic suppurative otitis media